 Before submitting your application to the Building Division Office, you'll need to create a profile.
 Stricter codes may apply based on the type of shed construction project you are planning, so take note.

 Once you have successfully created your profile, proceed to submit your application.
 The major advantage of this online permitting is that you can access the permit portal from the comfort of your home.

 4. Make payment

-The last step in getting a proper permit is to pay your permit fees.
-One of the easiest ways in making the payment is through the self-service permitting option, and note that you'll be charged 2.99% service fee if you make use of card transactions.
+The last step in getting your building permit card is to pay your permit fees.
+One of the easiest ways of making the payment is through the self-service permitting option, and note that you'll be charged a 2.99% service fee if you use card transactions.

 How Long Does It Take to Get a Shed Permit in Hartford, Connecticut?

-After a property owner has sent in a request for building permits, the division will review the application and respond in less than 30 days.
+After a property owner has sent in a request for building permits, the Building Division will review the building permit applications and respond in less than 30 days.

 Typically, building permits can take up to 2 weeks before being issued.

 How Much Does It Cost?